Key Takeaways:

 Cambridge, Massachusetts

 The reputation for innovation for which MIT is so well known extends to its Sea Grant College Program.
 Officially designated a Sea Grant institution in 1976, MIT offers its environmentally minded students a top-ranked research program, myriad outreach programs, and integrated educational projects open to students of varying levels.
 Some of MIT’s Sea Grant-funded research has included work on the Autonomous Underwater Vehicle (AUV) Lab and the Design Lab for naval architecture and systems.
-They’ve also researched subjects relating to coastal habitats, fishing communities and policy, water quality, and climate change, among other things.
+They have also researched subjects related to coastal habitats, fishing communities and policy, water quality, and climate change, among other topics.

 North Carolina State University